dawoodrehman44/ICASSP-2026/README.md

     --data_path /path/to/validation \
     --mc_samples 1000

-🤝 Acknowledgments
+## 🤝 Acknowledgments
-We thank the creators of CheXpert, MIMIC-CXR, and Chest Xray14 datasets and all the models used in this work, making them publicly available.
+We thank the creators of CheXpert, MIMIC-CXR, and Chest Xray14 datasets and all the models used in this work, for making them publicly available to the community.

 ## Contact
 For questions or collaborations, please contact: